Praneeth Reddy Sudalagunta

 English Biologist.

 At the center of human evolution, lies a deep desire to learn and understand the ways of the world we live-in.
 It is this quest that sets sailors off their coasts to find far away mystic lands and philosophers in search of answers to mankind's most intriguing questions.
 When we witness something unusual in our daily life, it makes us ponder.
 We ask ourselves "what is this?", "why did this happen?", and "how did it happen?".
-Answering such fundamental questions, start us out on a journey of discovery.
-Geographical exploration led to bringing the world closer and in turn making it smaller, while the journey of scientific discovery has created an abundance of information that led to more questions.
+Answering such fundamental questions, will set us out on a journey of discovery.
+While geographical exploration led to bringing the world closer and in turn making it smaller, the journey of scientific discovery has created an abundance of information that led to more questions.
 As a consequence of this never ending process, we understand a few things but we know a lot more.
 There is a fundamental difference between knowing and understanding.

 “Knowing is not understanding.
 There is a great difference between knowing and understanding: you can know a lot about something and not really understand it.”